willros/nanomux_c/README.md

    -t    <threads>           Number of threads to use.
 Default: 1
 ```

-`trim` saves the trimmed reads to a gzipped file with the same name and in the same folder as the original, but with the suffix `.filtered`.
+`nanotrim` saves the trimmed reads to a gzipped file with the same name and in the same folder as the original, but with the suffix `.filtered`.
 The input can be a single file or an entire folder. **NB**: The input files *MUST* be gzipped.

 ## Credit
 `nanomux_c` uses `kseq.h` for fastq parsing, and `nob.h`, written by @tsoding (Alexey Kutepov), for overall useful functions!